flanksource/canary-checker/README.md

 ## Introduction

-Canary checker is a Kubernetes native multi-tenant synthetic monitoring system.
+Canary Checker is a Kubernetes native multi-tenant synthetic monitoring system.
 To learn more, please see the [official documentation](https://canary-checker.docs.flanksource.com).

 ## Features